The Brutal Truth About the Human Mind—And the Hidden Power Within

 Face the mind’s lies.
 Learn to question every story.

 The mind never stops telling stories—about who you are, what others mean, what the future will bring.
 Left unchallenged, these stories harden into reality.
 Stoics called it judgment; Buddhists called it delusion; Jung called it projection.
 To awaken, you must learn the art of inner cross-examination.
 When a thought says, “I am not enough,” or “They are against me,” ask: “Is this truth—or just the echo of fear?”
 The unexamined story is a chain.
-The questioned story is the first crack in the cage.
+The questioned story is the first crack in the cage of your mental prison.

 Strip off the mask.
 You are not the persona you perform.